masterkillah2009/TV-Guide/README.md

     09:30 pm - The Asian Perspective
     10:00 pm - Byte This

-   This is a simple representation of a TV Guide program.
-I plan on making a more advanced one in the future.
+   This is more like a concept of a TV Guide program.
+It's an easy and simple representation of a TV guide's basic features.
+I'm currently working on a more advanced TV Guide which should be completed by the end of this month.